 Texas State Parks are leading the country in their efforts to preserve the night skies in and around the parks.
-In 2014, Enchanted Rock State Natural Area earned a designation from the International Dark-Sky Association (IDA) as a Dark Sky Park.
-Today, South Llano River, Hill Country, and Lost Maples State Parks and Natural Areas are all engaged in the IDA application process.
-Earning this designation requires parks to provide night-sky related educational programming and events, regularly measure the quality of the night sky at the parks, and improve park lighting.
+In recent years, Enchanted Rock State Natural Area and South Llano River State Park earned designations from the International Dark Sky Allociation (IDA) as Dark Sky Parks.
+Earning the designation requires parks to provide night-sky related educational programming and events, regularly measure the quality of the night sky at the parks, and improve park lighting.
 Increasingly, the Texas State Parks in the Hill Country are becoming treasured destinations for stargazing.
 Protecting them and their surrounding areas is more important than ever.